The meta description is a short text preview displayed for each search result that summarizes a page’s content.

 - Meta description Length – Keep it below 320 characters

-As noted above, your meta descriptions should be between 160-320 characters.
+As noted above, your meta descriptions should around 160 characters.
 Try to stay within this range and avoid making your meta descriptions too short or too long.

 - Each page should have a unique meta description